Ezekiel-H/personal_site/content/presentation/Project_TARR/index.md

 ## TARR

-**So how can you move the needle along, improve good traffic being accepted or block more fraud.**  Looking across the payment flow we see oppotunities and risks.
+**So how can you move the needle along, improve good traffic being accepted or block more fraud.**  Looking across the payment flow we see opportunities and risks.

 <iframe width="768" height="432" src="https://ezekiel.nz/Widgets/sankeyColor1.html" frameBorder="0" scrolling="no" allowFullScreen></iframe>